ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Number: 5

   * Meaning: Network Operator Policy.
-The code indicates that the request was filtered according to policy determined by the operator of the local network.
+The code indicates that the request was filtered according to policy determined by the operator of the local network (where local may be a relative term, i.e., it could refer to Local Area Network, or to the network of the ISP selected by the user).

   * Applicability: Blocked